 For each big risk, build a plan to either stop it from happening or reduce the damage.
 Assign an owner to each risk so someone’s watching, before it becomes a crisis.

-Step 7: establish communication protocols
+Step 7: Establish communication protocols

 Map out how info moves across your project.
 A communication plan shows who gets updates, when, and in what format.
 Documented communication protocols are critical to consistent, compliant execution and prevent costly operational errors.